nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 ##### Example
 In Microsoft Word:
-- Use the “Insert → Index and Table → Table of Contents” function
+- Use the "Insert → Index and Table → Table of Contents" function

 In LibreOffice:
-- Use the “Insert → Table of Contents and Index → Table, Index or Bibliography” function
+- Use the "Insert → Table of Contents and Index → Table, Index or Bibliography" function

 ##### Result
-The report’s table of contents will update automatically based on the document content.
+The report's table of contents will update automatically based on the document content.

 ---